Introduction

 }

-• The main assertion logic uses special features:
+• The main assertion logic uses cheatcodes:

-• ph.forkPreState(): Examines state before the transaction
+• ph.forkPreState(): Creates a snapshot of the blockchain state before the transaction.

-• ph.forkPostState(): Examines state after the transaction
+• ph.forkPostState(): Creates a snapshot of the blockchain state after the transaction.

-• All assertion functions must be public or external to be callable by the Credible Layer
+• All assertion functions must be public or external to be callable by the Credible Layer.

 Best Practices for Writing Assertions

-1. Single Responsibility: Each assertion should verify one specific property or invariant
+1. Single Responsibility: Each assertion should verify one specific property or invariant.

-2. State Management: Use forkPreState() and forkPostState() to compare values before and after transactions
+2. State Management: Use forkPreState() and forkPostState() to compare values before and after transactions.

 3. Testing the Assertion